ATS Resume Optimization: Expert Tips, Templates & Free Tools

 It's also important to proofread because hiring managers dislike mistakes as well.
 59% of them are ready to dismiss the candidate due to typos and poor grammar.
 So, an error-free resume is important for increasing your interview chances.

 Although optimizing your resume for a target job is relatively easy, it takes time and special knowledge.
-Busy job-seekers often don’t have time for it and therefore get overlooked for great job opportunities.
+Busy job-seekers often don't have time for it and therefore get overlooked for great job opportunities.
 At ResumePerk.com, our goal is to help every job-seeker to get the employment you deserve.
-ATS optimization is included for free if you order our Resume Writing service.
+Our ATS resume writing service is highly praised by our clients because we offer not only a professional resume checker, but also provide resume rewriting for ATS scanning.
+Thus, you have a successful ATS resume scan and no lost employment opportunities!

 We offer a full satisfaction guarantee: the writer keeps working until you are satisfied with the final document.
 Contact us today and make the first step towards your dream career!